Abigail ‘Astronaut Abby’ Harrison, Aspiring Astronaut, Founder of The Mars Generation and International STEAM and Space

 This project with Luca led to me starting a worldwide outreach program geared at igniting passion and excitement about space, STEM and dreaming with kids around the world.
 I called the program the Future of Space Outreach Program.
 It was the two years of running this program by myself that led to me founding The Mars Generation in 2015.

 The Mars Generation is an international nonprofit that operates in the United States as a registered 501(c)(3) organization.
 The focus of the organization is empower others to excite people about human space exploration, STEM and advocacy for human space exploration.
 I am the leader of the organization as both the spokesperson and chair the executive board.
 But there are many people on our board and as volunteers who make this organization what it is today!
 Most importantly is the community that has embraced this nonprofit and our mission and continue to support it!

 It is unbelievable that as a college student I could have started something that continues to grow larger everyday.
 In just 3.5 years we have reached over 35 million people and have a following of over 1.1 million people on social media.

 Working Towards My Own Dreams and Helping Build Others Too

 I also continue to build my skills in other areas that are important for astronauts.
-I am an advanced certified PADI scuba diver, I am working towards my private pilot license in 2019 and am working on my instrument rating, I have worked in a NASA funded Mars research internship and so much more.
+I am an advanced certified PADI scuba diver, I attained my private pilot license in 2019 and am working on my instrument rating, I have worked in a NASA funded Mars research internship and so much more.
 The odds of making it all the way to becoming an astronaut are slim, but I am doing everything I can to increase my chances.
 And I am continuing to share my journey online through my social media channels.